Our Practice

 Jeffrey D. Freedman, Ph.D.

-Jeffrey D. Freedman, Ph.D. is a licensed psychologist who has been providing direct care to children, adolescents, adults and elders since 1990.
-He has been trained in individual, couples and family therapy and specializes in treating depression, anxiety, neurological degenerative diseases, and persistent mental health disorders.
-Dr. Freedman has been the clinical director of a group practice for many years, is an associate professor at Western Psychiatric Institute and Clinic where he supervises psychiatric residents and is on the board of directors for the Jewish Family and Children’s Services.
-He regularly lectures and provides staff training for a number of geriatric care facilities in the Pittsburgh area, has taught psychology courses at Duquesne University, and has been a consultant for the North Hills and North Allegheny School Districts’ staff.
-Dr. Freedman earned his doctorate from Duquesne University and is a member of the American Psychological Association, the Pennsylvania Psychological Association, and the Greater Pittsburgh Association. (he/him/his)
+Jeffrey D. Freedman, Ph.D. is a clinical neuropsychologist who has been evaluating and providing treatment to adolescents, adults, and elders in our community since 1990.
+Dr. Freedman was trained in Toronto, Canada, Baltimore, Maryland, and here in Pittsburgh in the assessment and treatment of psychiatric and neurological illnesses.
+He works collaboratively with his patients, families, and other healthcare clinicians.
+Dr. Freedman has been the co-owner and clinical director of this group practice since 2003.
+He is an associate professor at Western Psychiatric Institute and Clinic, where he supervises psychiatrists in training, and is on the board of directors for Jewish Family and Community Services.
+He regularly lectures and provides staff training for a number of geriatric care facilities in the Pittsburgh area and has taught psychology courses at Duquesne University.
+Dr. Freedman earned his doctorate from Duquesne University and is a member of the American Psychological Association, the Pennsylvania Psychological Association, and the Greater Pittsburgh Psychological Association.
+Additionally, he is a member of the National Ski Patrol at Seven Springs, where he patrols and is an instructor/evaluator for potential Ski and Snowboard Patrollers.

 Jon Spiegel, Ph.D.

-Jon Spiegel, Ph.D. is a licensed psychologist in private practice since 1976.
-Since 1980 Dr. Spiegel has been teaching and supervising psychologists, social workers, and psychiatrists.
-His Master’s Degree is in cognitive-behavioral psychotherapy and his Doctorate is in psychodynamic psychotherapy.
+Jon Spiegel, Ph.D., has been a licensed psychologist in private practice since 1976.
+Since 1980, Dr. Spiegel has been teaching and supervising psychologists, social workers, and psychiatrists.
+He is the co-founder of this clinical outpatient group practice.
+His Master’s Degree is in cognitive behavioral psychotherapy, and his Doctorate is in psychodynamic psychotherapy.
 His postdoctoral work is in mythology and comparative religion.
 His specialty areas include anxiety disorders, couples therapy, cognitive approaches to depression, life transitions, and spiritual and faith concerns.
-Dr. Spiegel is cofounder of the Spirituality & Psychology program at Pittsburgh Theological Seminary, NIH Clinical Consultant for the University of Pittsburgh Medical Center, and a Clinical Assistant Professor of Psychiatry at the University of Pittsburgh School of Medicine.
-A popular teacher, Dr. Spiegel has taught throughout the U.S. and internationally.
+Dr. Spiegel is also the cofounder of the Spirituality & Psychology program at Pittsburgh Theological Seminary, NIH Clinical Consultant for the University of Pittsburgh Medical Center, and a Clinical Assistant Professor of Psychiatry at the University of Pittsburgh School of Medicine.

 Brent N. Henderson, Ph.D.

 Brent N. Henderson, Ph.D. is a Clinical Psychologist and Adjunct Professor at the University of Pittsburgh School of Medicine.
-Originally from California, Dr. Henderson received his doctorate in Clinical Psychology at the University of Texas Southwestern Medical Center and came to Pittsburgh in 1998 to complete a postdoctoral fellowship in Health Psychology at the University of Pittsburgh.
+Originally from California, Dr. Henderson received his doctorate in Clinical Psychology at the University of Texas Southwestern Medical Center.
+He came to Pittsburgh in 1998 to complete a postdoctoral fellowship in Health Psychology at the University of Pittsburgh.
 Dr. Henderson has taught at the undergraduate and graduate levels, conducted research in the area of mind-body influences on physical and mental health, and authored several articles and book chapters in the areas of Health Psychology and Behavioral Medicine.
-In his clinical work, Dr. Henderson follows a cognitive-behavioral approach and specializes in the treatment of mood and anxiety disorders, provides strategies to minimize the impact of stress on mental and physical health, helps patients adjust to medical illness and other major life challenges, and offers education for health and lifestyle changes. (he/him/his)
+In his clinical work, Dr. Henderson follows a cognitive-behavioral approach and specializes in the treatment of mood and anxiety disorders, provides strategies to minimize the impact of stress on mental and physical health, helps patients adjust to medical illness and other major life challenges, and offers education and support toward positive health and lifestyle changes.

-Hannah Spiegel Krohner, L.C.S.W. is a licensed clinical social worker who works with adults and adolescents.
+Hannah Spiegel Krohner, is a licensed clinical social worker who works with adults.
+She has a particular interest in supporting women through pregnancy, fertility treatments, perinatal loss, and the postpartum period.
 Ms. Krohner has provided mental health services at the UPMC Center for Eating Disorders at Western Psychiatric Institute and Clinic.
-She received additional training from clinicians at the University of Chicago providing Family Based treatment for adolescents with eating disorders.
 She has also been on staff at Magee Women’s Hospital providing psychiatric services.
 Ms. Krohner was trained in Cognitive Behavioral Therapy & Dialectical Behavior Therapy at Western Psychiatric Institute and Clinic.
-She has expertise in the treatment of people with eating disorders.
-She has additional expertise in treating: depression, anxiety, bipolar disorder, OCD, relationship issues, and substance abuse.
-Ms. Krohner received her Master’s degree in Social Work from the University of Pittsburgh and is a member of the National Association of Social Workers. (she/her/hers)
+Additionally, she completed two years of continuing training through the Pittsburgh Psychoanalytic Center, with a driving interest in psychodynamic work.
+She has expertise in the treatment of people with eating disorders, depression, anxiety, women’s health, relationship issues, and substance abuse.
+Ms. Krohner received her Master’s degree in Social Work from the University of Pittsburgh and is a National Association of Social Workers member. (she/her/hers)

 Libba Spiegel, M.S., A.T.R.